 Following are some of the advantages of using OrientDB, let us now take a look at each and every one of them:

-HBase is an open source, multidimensional, distributed, and scalable NoSQL database written in Java.
-HBase runs on top of HDFS (Hadoop Distributed File System) and provides BigTable like capabilities to Hadoop.
-It is designed to provide a fault tolerant way of storing large collection of sparse data sets.
-Since, HBase achieves high throughput and low latency by providing faster Read/Write Access on huge data sets.
-Therefore, HBase is the choice for the applications which require fast & random access to large amount of data.
-It provides compression, in-memory operations and Bloom filters (data structure which tells whether a value is present in a set or not) to fulfill the requirement of fast and random read-writes.
+HBase is a freeware, multidimensional, distributed, and scalable NoSQL database written in Java.
+HBase works on the apex of HDFS (Hadoop Distributed File System) and facilitates capabilities like BigTable to Hadoop.
+It is developed to facilitate a fault-tolerant method of storing a large number of sparse data sets.
+As HBase achieves high throughput and low latency by providing fast Read/Write Access to huge datasets, it is the best choice for the applications which require fast & random access to a large amount of data.
+It provides compression, in-memory operations, and Bloom filters (data structure which tells whether a value is present in a set or not) to fulfill the requirement of fast and random read-writes.

 Following are some of the advantages of using HBase, let us now take a look at each and every one of them:

-NoSQL document databases as like Couchbase provides the schema flexibility to the developers to operate over the JSON directly and lets them derive meaning out of it.
-As the developers are allowed to decide upon the JSON structures, curtails the need of any ORM technology as well and hence cuts down the impedance mismatch between the domain classes database structure.
-NoSQL databases run on the convention on scaling up to the needs of the businesses that demands for it and hence ensures Scalability is delivered from the day it is chosen and hence proves trustworthy over the traditional RDBMS database technologies.
+NoSQL databases run on the convention of scaling up to the needs of the businesses that demand it and hence ensures Scalability is delivered from the day it is chosen and hence proves trustworthy over the traditional RDBMS database technologies.

 Following are some of the advantages of using Couchbase, let us now take a look at each and every one of them: